Bird Watching in Flores

 Flores Bird Watching

-If you are into birding and headed to Indonesia, then this article on bird watching in Flores would be of great interest to you.
+If you are into birding and headed to Indonesia, this article on bird watching in Flores would greatly interest you.

-I visited Flores three times from 2016 to 2018 to explore this amazing destination which is relatively unknown to the general tourism world.
+I visited Flores thrice from 2016 to 2018 to explore this amazing destination relatively unknown to the general tourism world.

-Therefore, I wrote this article on bird watching in Flores for any serious birders who would like to increase their bird numbers.
+Many may know or have heard of Komodo Island, currently one of Indonesia's top places to visit.
+Therefore, I wrote this article on bird watching in Flores for serious birders who want to increase their bird numbers.

-My birding activities have taken me to many national parks, forest reserves, conservation's, shorelines, islands, and highlands.
+My birding activities have taken me to many national parks, forest reserves, conservation areas, shorelines, islands, and highlands.
 Even backyard birding is on my list at times.

-In general, I may have seen over 500 to 600 species of birds in the last five years or so and in Borneo, perhaps around 300 to 400 plus birds.
+In general, I have seen over 500 to 600 species of birds in the last five years and in Borneo, perhaps around 300 to 400 plus birds.

-Flores is located in the easternmost part of Indonesia, after Bali and Lombok Island and just before Papua Indonesia.
-To get here, the best possible way is by taking a flight.
+Flores is located in the easternmost part of Indonesia, after Bali and Lombok Islands and just before Papua Indonesia.
+The best way to get here is by taking a flight.

 Green Pigeons Komodo Island Flores

-A pair of pigeons seen at the Komodo National Park on Komodo Island
+A pair of pigeons is seen at the Komodo National Park on Komodo Island.

 Birding in Flores

-There are at least 10 popular spots to do birding in Flores and the best place to start is no other than the town of Labuan Bajo in the west most part of Flores.
+There are at least 10 popular spots to do birding in Flores, and the best place to start is the town of Labuan Bajo in the westmost part of Flores.

-Labuan Bajo also serves as the main gateway to Komodo Island, where birding is also recommended.
-There are specialized bird guides found in this town and you can book them by getting in touch with some of the tour companies here.
+Labuan Bajo is also the main gateway to Komodo Island, where birding is recommended.
+There are specialized bird guides in this town, and you can book them by contacting some tour companies here.

 By saying this, I mean you will not find a Nikon Optics shop in Flores, so please bring all your equipment and spares if you have to.

-However, there are a few notable places around Flores for bird watching which are listed from Labuan Bajo and heading outwards.
+However, there are a few notable places around Flores for bird watching, listed from Labuan Bajo and heading outwards.
+Those planning a short birding trip to Flores can focus on Labuan Bajo areas.

 Potawangka Road - East of Labuan Bajo and 10 kilometres from the town area.
 Spot Bonelli’s Eagle, Wallacean Cuckooshrike, White-rumped Kingfisher, Flame-breasted Sunbird, Zebra Finch, Flores Green Pigeon, Elegant Pitta, Yellow-spectacled White-eye, Black-fronted Flowerpecker, Wallace’s Hanging-Parrot, Black-naped Fruit-Dove, Orange-footed Scrubfowl, Green Junglefowl, and many others.

-Komodo National Park - This will be everyone's must-go place when you are in Flores and apart from seeing the Komodo Dragons, you will be in for a good bird watching experience here.
-Some of the park guides know quite a bit about the Komodo Island birds.
+Komodo National Park - This will be everyone's must-go place when you are in Flores, and apart from seeing the Komodo Dragons, you will have an excellent birdwatching experience here.
+Some park guides know quite a bit about the Komodo Island birds.

 Lake Sano Nggoang and Nunang Village - Southeast of Labuan Bajo along the Flores Highway to Ruteng.
 Spot Wallace’s and Moluccan Scops-Owls, Glittering Kingfisher, Flores Crow, Flores Green Pigeon, Pacific Black Duck, Flame-breasted Sunbird, Elegant Pitta, Flores Minivet, Flores Monarch, Golden-rumped Flowerpecker, Yellow-ringed White-eye, Black-fronted Flowerpecker and many more.

-Puarlolo - East of Labuan Bajo and easy to do as a day trip.
-Spot the famous Flores Monarch, Flores Crow, Rufous-backed Kingfisher, Short-toed Eagle, Green Junglefowl, Thick-billed Dark-eye, Flores Hawk-Eagle, Chestnut-capped Thrushes, Russet-capped Tesia, Wallace’s Hanging-Parrot, Rufous-chested Flycatcher and many others.
+Puarlolo - This place is located east of Labuan Bajo and is easy to do as a day trip.
+Spot the famous Flores Monarch, Flores Crow, Rufous-backed Kingfisher, Short-toed Eagle, Green Junglefowl, Thick-billed Dark-eye, Flores Hawk-Eagle, Chestnut-capped Thrushes, Russet-capped Tesia, Wallace's Hanging-Parrot, Rufous-chested Flycatcher and many others.

 Golo Lusang and Danau Rana Mese Lake - South and East of Ruteng, en route to Bajawa.
 Spot the Flores Minivet, Golden-rumped Flowerpecker, Pacific Black Duck (lake area), Russet-capped Tesia, Wallace’s Scops-Owl, Black-backed Fruit Dove, White-rumped Kingfisher, Timor Leaf-warbler, Scaly-crowned Honeyeater, Helmeted Friarbird, Pale-shouldered Cuckooshrike, Brown-capped Fantail, Dark-backed Imperial Pigeon, Blood-breasted Flowerpecker and many other birds.